woojiq/Stroop-Game/README.md

 ## How to Install and Run

 1. Go to the 'Release' tab (located to the right of README and under About).
-2. Select the latest version and download the 'Setup' archive.
+2. Select the latest version and download the 'Stroop.zip'.
-3. Unzip the archive and run 'setup.exe'.
-4. Follow the instructions that we are asked in installer.
+3. Move to a convenient folder and unzip.
-5. Click Stroop.exe and play.
+4. Click Stroop.exe and play.

 ## How to Play